A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: Main ideas

 moreover, this and the convergence (A1) hold jointly.
 The infinite product defining $W$ converges a.s. and in $L^2$, with

 Furthermore, if $\delta_k > -1$ for all $k$ then a.a.s.\ $Y_n > 0$. \end{thm}

-\csg{In (\ref{Wdef}), and throughout the paper, we use the convention that $0^0=1$.} Janson remarks in~\cite{janson} that in the asymptotics, the index set $\mathbb{Z}^+$ may be replaced by any other countably-infinite set.
+Janson remarks in~\cite{janson} that in the asymptotics, the index set $\mathbb{Z}^+$ may be replaced by any other countably-infinite set.
 The same is true for the other results stated in this section.

 We emphasise that for the remainder of the paper, $r\geq 3$ is a fixed integer.
 Recall that $t = n/(s-1)$ is the number of edges in a loose Hamilton cycle.
 We will apply Theorem~\ref{thm:janson} to the random variables defined as follows.
 In order to distinguish our specific random variables from the general random variables used in Theorem~\ref{thm:janson}, we do not include the subscript $n$ in our notation. \begin{itemize} \item Let $Y$ be the number of subsets $F_H$ of $\cF(n,r,s)$ consisting of $t$ parts such that $G(F_H)$ is a loose Hamilton cycle. \item For $k\geq 2$ let $X_k$ be the number of subsets $F_C$ of $\cF(n,r,s)$ consisting of $k$ parts such that $G(F_C)$ is a loose $k$-cycle. \item Let $X_1$ be the number of parts $U$ in $\cF(n,r,s)$ such that $U$ gives rise to an edge which contains a repeated vertex.
 That is, $X_1$ is the number of parts $U$ in $\cF(n,r,s)$ such that $|U\cap B_j| > 1$ for some $j\in [n]$. \end{itemize} Note that $X_1$ counts parts which correspond to 1-cycles, not just loose 1-cycles.
 We define $X_1$ in this way so that $X_1=0$ if and only if no edge of $G(F)$ contains a repeated vertex.
 (Our definition of $X_1$ agrees with that used in~\cite{cfmr}.)